molgenis/systemsgenetics/Decon2/Decon-eQTL/README.md

     -ad,--all_dosages                         Filter out QTLs where not all dosages are present in at least 1 sample -c,--cellcount <file>                     Cellcount file name
-    -cc,--use_relative_cellcounts             Calculate ratio between cellcount and cellcount average, use that as cellcount in the model
     -e,--expression <file>                    Expression file name
     -f,--filter_samples                       If set, remove samples that are filtered out because of -m or -ad.
 By default p-values of these are set to 333.0
     -g,--genotype <file>                      Genotype file name